 Graduate Students at UMN

-I have had four Ph.D. students graduate under my supervision at Minnesota:
+I have had three Ph.D. students graduate under my supervision at Minnesota:

 - Heidi Goodson, graduated May 2016 (point counts for Calabi-Yau manifolds via hypergeometric functions), soon-to-be tenure track assistant professor at Brooklyn College.
 First job:visiting assistant professor at Haverford College.
 Heidi's thesis work and subsequent improvements: